-The large, broad leaves of the rhubarb plant are excellent at offering shade and protection from the sun, preventing sun damage to the brassicas, all the while deterring common pests like whitefly.
+The large, broad leaves of the rhubarb plant are excellent at offering shade and protection from the sun, preventing sun damage to the cole crops, like brussels sprouts, all the while deterring common pests like whitefly.

 Rhubarb's relationship with beans and peas is actually beneficial to both plants.
 The high levels of oxalic acid in rhubarb leaves helps to deter aphids from the beans while the bean and pea plants capture atmospheric nitrogen and convert it to a stable, usable source of nitrogen for the growing rhubarb to improve growth and yield!

 Avoid planting beans or peas near alliums, as they are not great garden friends.